jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 foundation for musical conceptions, before psychology could take its rightful place.
-We know now that there are no absolute consonances ; that a conf- bination of tones acoustically and physiologically free from disturbing elements, may nevertheless be a dissonance, musically speaking.
-The j| chord is an example.
+We know now that there are no _absolute_ consonances; that a com- bination of tones acoustically and physiologically free from disturbing elements, may nevertheless be a _dissonance_, musically speaking.
+The 6/4 chord is an example.

 Lest I extend this sketch beyond reasonable limits, I must be brief now, and can only indicate in outline the form impressed on the doctrine of Harmony by the conception of chord substitution.

-As long a§ a tone seems to have no definite relation to a chord, we have in the mind only the simple representation of a single tone ; the idea is empty and unsatisfactory ; it embraces at most only the lower and upper octaves of the single tones in addition to it.
+As long as a tone seems to have no definite relation to a chord, we have in the mind only the simple representation of a single tone; the idea is empty and unsatisfactory; it embraces at most only the lower and upper octaves of the single tones in addition to it.
 But we very seldom think tones in this unrelated way.
 When a piece begins with a single tone, we are apt to think of it as principal tone of a chord, either major or minor.
-But the harmonic sense of an interval is much more definite.
-A single tone may be conceived of as occupying any one of six different relations; but a conso- nant interval can only be thought in two.
-Thus c-g must be conceived as representing either c over-chord or g^under-chord.
-It cannot belong to any other consonant chord ; ancTwe do not naturally conceive it as a dissonance unless some tone or tones are added which belong to a different chord.
+But the harmonic sense of an _interval_ is much more definite.
+A single tone may be conceived of as occupying any one of six different relations; but a conso- nant interval can only be thought in _two_.
+Thus c-g must be conceived as representing either c over-chord or g under-chord.
+It cannot belong to any other consonant chord; and we do not naturally conceive it as a dissonance unless some tone or tones are added which belong to a different chord.

-But even the idea of a consonant chord is not final, but is capable of further definition.
+But even the idea of a consonant chord is not _final_, but is capable of further definition.
 If we imagine the chord of C major, as belonging in the key of F major, or G major, or C major, the chord is conceived differently in each case.
 Helmholtz rightly observed (Tonempfindungen, 4th edition, p.
-471) that a chord, in order to close a piece satisfactorily, must be not merely a consonant chord, but the tonic chord.
-But when Helmholtz goes on to say that former theorists have not been perfectly clear on this point, I must except Tartini, who, in his Trattato (p.
+471) that a chord, in order to close a piece satisfactorily, must be not merely a _consonant_ chord, but the _tonic_ chord.
+But when Helmholtz goes on to say that former theorists have not been perfectly clear on this point, I must except Tartini, who, in his _Trattato_ (p.
 112), insists that all the tones of a key are dissonances except those which belong to the tonic chord.
-In other words, the only consonant chord in any* key, in the strictest sense of the term, te the tonic chord.
-That is, the tonic is the only chord which can be used for the final point of repose; the only,one which does not distinctly require a further progression.
-In c major, it is the chord c-e-g ; in g major, g-b-d ; in a minor, a-c-e, etc. In c major, the chord of g is not a perfect conso-
+In other words, _the only consonant chord_ in any key, in the strictest sense of the term, _is the tonic chord_.
+That is, the tonic is the only chord which can be used for the final point of repose; the only one which does not distinctly require a further progression.
+In c major, it is the chord c-e-g; in g major, g-b-d;
+in a minor, a-c-e, etc. In c major, the chord of g is not a perfect conso-

 ---